Once your allergens are identified via appropriate testing, a completely customized, targeted treatment plan can be created specifically for you.

 For allergy symptoms that affect your eyes (i.e. red eyes, itchy eyes, tearing, puffy eyelids, dark circles under your eyes, etc.) you may be instructed to use artificial tears, prescription antihistamine eye drops, frozen peas, etc..
 You should not take antihistamine tablets by mouth, especially if you have dry eye, as antihistamines by mouth exacerbate your dryness (from head to toe) as a side effect.

-If you have symptoms involving your nose and throat (i.e. a runny nose, sneezing, scratchy throat, sore throat, cough, headaches, tiredness, lethargy, sinus congestion, sinusitis, post-nasal drip, etc.) you may be instructed to use various nasal sprays ranging from over the counter (holistic) products to prescription nasal sprays.
+If you have symptoms involving your nose and throat (i.e. a runny nose, sneezing, scratchy throat, sore throat, cough, headaches, tiredness, lethargy, sinus congestion, sinusitis, post-nasal drip, etc.) you may be instructed to use various homeopathic over the counter products, such as Arm and Hammer Simply Saline Nasal Mist, to prescription nasal sprays.
 Again, it is recommended that you refrain from taking antihistamine tablets by mouth because of their drying effect.